visdesignlab/upset2/packages/userdocs/docs/getting-started/upset2-react.md

   - `"Alphabetical"`: Sort from A - Z. *Note* Only A - Z sorting is supported.
   - `"Ascending"`: Sort based on size, low to high.
   - `"Descending"`: Sort based on size, high to low.
-- `sortBy` (string): Describes the sorting of the subset rows.
+- `sortBy` (string): Describes the sorting of the subset intersections.
 Defaults to `"Size"`.
 Possible values:
-  - `"Size"`: Sorts the plot by the subset size (cardinality) rows.
+  - `"Size"`: Sorts the plot by the subset size (cardinality) intersections.
-  - `"Degree"`: Sorts the plot by the degree (set membership) of the rows.
+  - `"Degree"`: Sorts the plot by the degree (set membership) of the intersections.
   - `"Deviation"`: Sorts the plot by the calculated deviation.
 See [the original 2014 paper](https://vdl.sci.utah.edu/publications/2014_infovis_upset/) for more information about deviation and how it is calculated.
   - `Set_{Set Name}`: Sort the plot by Degree (Ascending), but always sort subsets containing the provided set first.
 For example, a dataset containing movie genres could be sorted by `Set_Comedy`.
   - `Any attribute`: Sort the plot by the calculated mean of an attribute value.
-For example, if the dataset contains an attribute named `ReleaseDate`, sorting by `"ReleaseDate"` would use the calculated average release date for the items in the rows.
+For example, if the dataset contains an attribute named `ReleaseDate`, sorting by `"ReleaseDate"` would use the calculated average release date for the items in the intersections.
 - `sortByOrder` (string): The order to sort the plot.
 This is simply an order indicator, the actual sort type is defined in `sortBy`.
 Possible values:
   - `"Ascending"`: Sort from low to high
   - `"Descending"`: Sort from high to low